 - Get feedback

-Request feedback on their experiences so you can start planning your first round of updates and improvements.
+Request employee feedback on their experiences so you can start planning your first round of updates and improvements.
+These insights will help drive exceptional employee experience and enhance the intranet's usability.

 You can have polls and forms on the intranet to collect this.
 That’s why feedback at every stage of your project - and after launch - is so crucial.
-Always be open to feedback, ideas and suggestions from your staff - it’s the sign of high engagement and a successful intranet because it means they’re invested in making it work for them.
+Always be open to feedback, ideas and suggestions from your staff - it’s the sign of high employee engagement and a successful intranet because it means they’re invested in making it work for them.

 As you can see, successfully launching an intranet that achieves a high adoption rate requires careful planning and strategising.
 It is something that needs to be a priority well before the 'go live' date, along with all the other best practice steps that need to be considered along the way, including creating SMART goals to effectively measure success, user requirements gathering, information architecture and deciding on the right functionality for your needs.

 We strongly recommended you read the guide - How to Successfully Plan, Deploy and Launch an Intranet.